Identification and estimation of multinomial choice models with latent special covariates: Identification

 \subsection{Bundles}

-Consider the following bundles model motivated by \citet{gentzkow2007valuing}, \citet{dunker2017nonparametric}, and \citet{fox2017note}.
-There are $J$ goods and the agent can purchase any bundle consisting of these goods.
-The vector $\y$ describes the purchasing decision of the agent.
-That is, $y\in\Y=\{0,1\}^{J}$.
-For instance, $y=(0,1,0,1,0,\dots,0)\tr$ corresponds to the case when the agent purchased a bundle of goods $2$ and $4$.
-I normalize the utility from ``not buying'', $\y=0$, to $0$.
-The random utility from choosing an alternative $\y\neq 0$ is of the form
+Note that since I do not assume independence among $\rands{\varepsilon}_{y}$ across $y$, the multinomial choice model I study covers some bundles models \citep{gentzkow2007valuing, dunker2017nonparametric,fox2017note}.
+In particular, assume that there are $\tilde{J}$ goods and the agent can purchase any bundle consisting of these goods.
+The vector $\tilde{y}$ describes the purchasing decision of the agent.
+That is, $\tilde{y}\in\tilde{Y}=\{0,1\}^{\tilde{J}}$.
+For instance, $\tilde{y}=(0,1,0,1,0,\dots,0)$ corresponds to the case when the agent purchased a bundle of goods $2$ and $4$.
+The random utility from choosing bundle $\tilde{y}\neq 0$ is of the form

-Although the model (\ref{eq:bundle parametrization}) looks similar to the model (\ref{eq:random coeff parametrization}), there is one important difference: there is no bundle specific covariate since $\z_{2,j}$ affects not only the utility from buying good $j$ alone, but also every bundle that includes it. \begin{proposition} Suppose Assumptions~\ref{ass:normal error random coef} and~\ref{ass:random coefficients support and exclusion} hold.
-Then \begin{enumerate} \item $\beta_0(\cdot)$ and $\beta_1(\cdot)$ are identified; \item The above model inherits all identifying properties of the following bundles model: